 Originally the pineapple comes from America and thrives today in the tropical areas of the whole world.
 From there comes the exotic delicacy to us and is very appreciated as fruit.
 Pineapples have always been used by natural peoples for health purposes for good reason.

-Dog owners must not be worried about either can dogs eat pineapple or not?
+Dog owners must not be worried about either is pineapple good for dogs or is pineapple bad for dogs?
 Because Enzyme-rich fruits such as pineapples have a very positive effect on the body.
 This also applies to our quadrupeds.
 The fruit stimulates the protein and fat digestion and supports a healthy metabolism.
 Contained enzyme bromelain is a so-called digestive enzyme that cleaves protein.
-Pineapple therefore supports digestion very positively.
+Pineapple, therefore, supports digestion very positively.

 Pineapple Is Exotic, Healthy And Popular

-We love them freshly, mixed as smoothie or for the cocktail, as juice and for sweets.
-A big yes to the question that can dogs eat pineapple is because pineapple contains calcium, magnesium, potassium, manganese, phosphorus, zinc, iodine and iron.
-In addition, the pineapple provides important vitamins such as vitamin C, biotin, pro-vitamin A, vitamin E, niacin, riboflavin and thiamine.
+We love them freshly, mixed as a smoothie or for the cocktail, as juice and for sweets.
+A big yes to the question that can dog eat pineapple is because pineapple contains calcium, magnesium, potassium, manganese, phosphorus, zinc, iodine and iron.
+In addition, the pineapple provides important vitamins such as vitamin C, biotin, pro-vitamin A, vitamin E, niacin, riboflavin, and thiamine.

 However, the sweet fruit has a very high acid content.
-For this reason you should never feed too much and too often pineapple.
-This is particularly important in dogs that are prone to hyper-acidity and are rapidly suffering from stomach problems.
+For this reason, you should never feed too much and too often pineapple.
+This is particularly important in dogs that are prone to hyperacidity and are rapidly suffering from constipation or stomach problems.

 How Do I Recognize A Ripe Pineapple?

-Important is the maturity of the pineapple.
+I already told you about mature and ripped pineapple under the heading can dogs eat pineapple.
+So, important is the maturity of the pineapple.
 Always feed fruits that are very ripe.
-A mature pineapple recognises the intense scent on the stem neck.
+A mature pineapple recognizes the intense scent on the stem neck.
 And the inner leaves should be easily pulled out of the leaf-crown of the fruit.
+Otherwise, it causing diarrhea or stomach problems.

 Precautions about Pineapple feeding